-In support of the Minneapolis Heart Institute Foundation (MHIF) mission, the Clinical Research Manager provides managerial and leadership oversight for day-to-day clinical research operations for a 6 – 8-person clinical team within MHIF Research Operations.
+In support of MHIF’s mission, the Clinical Research Manager provides managerial and leadership oversight for day-to-day clinical research operations for a 5 – 7 person clinical team within MHIF Research Operations.
 The Manager supervises and optimizes talent and engagement of the Research Associates, Associate Research Coordinators and Clinical Research Coordinators (CRC’s) on their team.
-The Manager works closely with the other clinical research managers and the heart failure providers at the Minneapolis Heart Institute.
-In this hands-on position, the Manager is close to and is conversant about the team’s studies and the overall portfolio and maintains integral relationships with the principal investigators of the team’s studies to help further its success.
+The Manager works closely with the other clinical research managers and providers at the Minneapolis Heart Institute.
+In this hands-on position, the Manager is close to and is conversant about the team’s studies and the overall portfolio and maintains integral relationships with the principal investigators of the team’s studies to help further success.

 - Regularly communicates with staff and proactively communicates organizational and department information to key stakeholders, including physicians.

 - Allocates, delegates work and matches skills to ensure that work is assigned at the right level, optimizing staff talents and effectiveness

 - Plans, establishes metrics, oversees and evaluates execution, productivity and quality of the unit

 - Develops and oversees process and procedure improvement to enhance operational efficiency.
 Champions lean improvement in processes.
 Holds team accountable for meeting and/or exceeding SOP requirements

 - Builds means for accountability and a culture of accountability and learning from success and failure

 - Monitors team quality standards in alignment with MHIF quality programs, standards and grant and/or contract parameters